wichopy/serverless-oauth2-blog-post/blogpost.md

 `git checkout google-signin`

 https://github.com/wichopy/serverless-oauth2-blog-post/compare/master...google-signin?expand=1

+Run a local web server to host public/index.html and visit localhost:5000 to play with the demo.

+`firebase serve --only hosting`

 The first flow we will look at will be very simple and will set us up for the later flows.
 Since we are using firebase, they have a great abstraction that simplifies authorizing your users.
 It supports integrations with all the major players such as Facebook, Github and Google.
 Some powerful features include persisted auth sessions and user tables for you to manage your users.